jen67/alx-system_engineering-devops/0x07-networking_basics/README.md

 # 🌐 Networking Basics #0 🚀

 Welcome to the Networking Basics project!
-This document outlines the tasks and requirements you need to complete.
+This document outlines the tasks you need to complete.

-## 🛠️ Task Requirements

-- **Editors**: vi, vim, emacs
-- **Environment**: Ubuntu 20.04 LTS
-- **File Requirements**:
-  - End with a new line
-  - Bash scripts must be executable
-  - All Bash scripts must pass shellcheck without errors
-  - **First Line**: `#!/usr/bin/env bash`
-  - **Second Line**: A comment explaining what the script does

 ## 📂 Tasks Overview